timodonnell/sefara/README.md

 )
 ```

 This defines two resources named `patientA_sequencing_blood_2010` and `patientA_sequencing_tumor_2012`.
 Sefara resources always have a `name` attribute (the first parameter to the `export` function).
 Everything else is optional.
 If you define a `tags` attribute for your resource, as in the file above, then Sefara treats that attribute specially, as we'll see below.
 All the other fields (like `path` and `capture_kit`) are up to the user and are not interpreted by Sefara in any way.

-and here is the equivalent JSON:
+We could also have defined these resources by making a JSON file, like this:

 ```
 {